Adri6336/EnKryptos/README.md

 intercept your unencrypted messages.
 This doesn't mean that interception is impossible, only that it is significantly more difficult and would require more advanced spyware (or a keylogger, but in that case you're fucked regardless).
-Moral of the story: don't get hacked, but if you do, EnKryptos should offer some protection for your messages.
+Moral of the story: don't get hacked, but if you do, EnKryptos should offer *a little* protection for your messages.